dynamsoft-docs/barcode-reader-docs-js/programming/javascript/user-guide/index.md

   >   - []()
   > However, please DO NOT use the above files in your production application because they are temporary.
 Instead, you can try [hosting the SDK yourself](#host-the-sdk-yourself).

 - `Dynamsoft.License.LicenseManager.initLicense()`: This method initializes the license for using the SDK in the application.
-Note that the string "DLS2eyJvcmdhbml6YXRpb25JRCI6IjIwMDAwMSJ9" used in this example points to an online license that requires a network connection to work.
+Note that the string "**DLS2eyJvcmdhbml6YXRpb25JRCI6IjIwMDAwMSJ9**" used in this example points to an online license that requires a network connection to work.
 Read more on [Specify the license](#specify-the-license).

 - `Dynamsoft.CVR.CaptureVisionRouter.createInstance()`: This method creates a `CaptureVisionRouter` object `router` which controls the entire process in three steps:
-  - Retrieve Images from the Image Source
+  - **Retrieve Images from the Image Source**
     - `router` connects to the image source through the `ImageSourceAdapter` interface with the method `setInput()`
       ```js
       router.setInput(cameraEnhancer)
       ```
     > The image source in our case is a CameraEnhancer object created with `Dynamsoft.DCE.CameraEnhancer.createInstance(view)`
-  - Coordinate Image-Processing Tasks
+  - **Coordinate Image-Processing Tasks**
     - The coordination happens behand the scenes.
 The code shows how it initiates the process by specifying a preset template with the method `startCapturing()`
       ```js
       router.startCapturing("ReadSingleBarcode")
       ```
-  - Dispatch Results to Listening Objects
+  - **Dispatch Results to Listening Objects**
     - The processing results are returned through the `CapturedResultReceiver` interface with the method `addResultReceiver()`
       ```js
       router.addResultReceiver(resultReceiver);